mbergq/recipes/README.md

 Right now I handle a lot of stuff after I've fetched the data with loops and so on, it was very fun to do that but I can see how a better made JSON file would make it a lot more readable and easy to handle.

+I've also tried using custom fonts in the RecipeList component, at the moment there is a risk of a "whitescreen" appearing before the fonts are fully loaded, I tried fixing this by displaying the splashscreen before they are fetched but I got stuck and simply ran out of time.